iiag/iiag-lore/races/Gnats/Language.md

 Conjunctions
 ============

 Conjunctions work by attaching conjoining morphemes to the words being joined.
-The conjunction is attached to both words and appears on the inside of the words, so the left word has a suffix and the right word has a prefix.
-Some constructions do not attach the same affix to both the left and right word, and sometimes a conjoining morpheme can be used with different conjoining morphemes.
+Conjunctions must be attached to both words and appear on the inside of the conjoined words such that the left word has a suffix and the right word has a prefix.
+While many do, some constructions do not attach the same affix to both the left and right word, and sometimes a conjoining morpheme can be used with different conjoining morphemes.

 A list of conjunctions follows, unless noted, presume they are used with themselves: